 Child Development and Education

-Our Child Development Program is designed to deepen understanding of children, their
+Our courses are designed to deepen understanding of children, their families and developmentally

 Most classes are held at our Sunnyvale Center.